 The lead partner of an employer led partnership is responsible for disbursing WDF to its members, and for supporting those members to comply with Skills for Care's eligibility criteria and evidence requirements.

 A 'national' employer partnership - is a partnership whose membership spans across more than two areas as per Skills for Care's classification.

-Large national organisations are responsible for distributing funding within their organisation to individual establishments.
+Large national organisations are responsible for accessing funding on behalf of their own workforce.